jrandj/java-11/README.md

         }
         ```

-    * Private methods.
-Helpful when methods get too big and need to be refactored into smaller internal methods.
+    * **Private methods:** Helpful when methods get too big and need to be refactored into smaller internal methods.
 An example is shown below:
         ```java
         interface Movable{
             private void moveInternal(){